Astronaut Frank Borman, commander of the first Apollo mission to the moon, has died at age 95

 In his book, “Countdown: An Autobiography,” Borman said Apollo 8 was originally supposed to orbit Earth.
 The success of Apollo 7’s mission in October 1968 to show system reliability on long duration flights made NASA decide it was time to take a shot at flying to the moon.

 But Borman said there was another reason NASA changed the plan: the agency wanted to beat the Russians.
-Borman said he thought on orbit would suffice.
+Borman said he thought one orbit would suffice.

 It was on the crew’s fourth orbit that Anders snapped the iconic “Earthrise” photo showing a blue and white Earth rising above the gray lunar landscape.